prahladyeri/prahladyeri.github.io/_posts/2018-09-11-performing-a-little-usability-tweak-on-the-xfce-window-recycler-in-greybird-theme.md

 ---
 layout: post
-title: "Performing a little usability tweak on the XFCE window recycler in greybird theme"
+title: Performing a little usability tweak on the XFCE window recycler in greybird theme
 tags: linux xfce
 ---